ORNL/VERTEX-CFD/docs/theory.md

 ### Cavity Lid

 A special boundary condition is implemented for the lid-driven cavity case to provide a smooth transition from the lid velocity to the no-slip condition at the wall, as described by Leriche and Gavrilakis \cite{Leriche2000}.
-The condition assumes that the domain consists of a two- or three-dimensional cube with half width $$h$$, centered on the origin.
+The condition assumes that the domain consists of a 2D or 3D cube with a half width of $$h$$, centered on the origin.
 The Lagrange pressure at the boundary is set to the interior value:

 $$
 \begin{equation}